 Companies across all industries and around the globe are facing increasing scrutiny relating to their ESG policies and activities.
-Investors, lenders and other market participants are increasingly focused on ESG practices and in recent years have placed increasing importance on the implications and social cost of their investments.
-Investment in funds that specialize in companies that perform well in assessments performed by ESG raters are increasingly popular, and major institutional investors have emphasized the importance of such ESG measures to their investment decisions.
-Responding to ESG considerations, including diversity and inclusion, environmental stewardship, support for local communities, labor conditions and human rights, ethics and compliance with law and corporate governance and transparency, and implementing goals and initiatives involve risks and uncertainties and depend in part on third-party performance or data that is outside our control.
+Investors, lenders, government regulators, and other market participants are increasingly focused on ESG practices, with some placing increasing importance on the implications and social cost of their investments, and others seeking to limit the consideration of ESG factors and scrutinizing company ESG and DEI policies.
+Responding to ESG considerations, including those related to diversity and inclusion, environmental stewardship, local communities, labor conditions and human rights, ethics, compliance with law, and corporate governance and transparency, and implementing related goals and initiatives involve risks and uncertainties and depend in part on third-party performance, government policy priorities, or data that is outside our control.

-In February 2021, the Acting Chair of the SEC issued a statement directing the Division of Corporation Finance to enhance its focus on climate-related disclosure in public company filings and in March 2021 the SEC announced the creation of a Climate and ESG Task Force in the Division of Enforcement.
-We risk damage to our brand and reputation or limited access to capital markets and loans, if we fail to adapt to or comply with investor, lender or other stakeholder expectations and standards and potential government regulation in a number of areas, such as diversity and inclusion, environmental stewardship, support for local communities, and corporate governance and transparency.
+We risk damage to our brand and reputation, potential government inquiries or litigation, or limited access to capital markets and loans if we fail to adapt to or comply with investor, lender, government regulator, or other stakeholder expectations and standards and potential government regulation in a number of areas, such as diversity and inclusion, environmental stewardship, support for local communities, and corporate governance and transparency.
 In addition, compliance with standards and regulation may result in additional costs.